MeCRO-DEV/PsPigeon/README.md

 A tool to encrypt/decrypt your messages passing over any public chat application, such as Microsoft Teams, Skype, Slack, Whatsapp etc.

 It encrypts your messages with AES256 and encodes it with Base64 so you can send it over any chat program.
-When the reciepient receives it, PsPigeon can decode and decrypt it.
+When the recipient receives it, PsPigeon can decode and decrypt it.

 Features:
 - Multiple layers of encryption with different passphrases